How I can Help

 Emotional Freedom Techniques are a collection of stress reduction strategies with a variety of applications such as: Mental Health First Aid, stress reduction, clearing blocks to achieving goals/peak performance, stopping panic attacks, loosing weight, pain relief, career progression.

-MY THERAPEUTIC EFT Coaching Style
+MY THERAPEUTIC EFT Tapping Coaching Style

 These articles and recordings give you a sense of what it is like working with me as a therapeutic tapping coach.